ecejbrr/import_piped_image_files/README.md

 # import_piped_image_files
-Utility to read STDIN files output by "find" and import (move) them to a $HOME/Pictures/YYYY/MM/DD folder
+Utility to read STDIN files output by "find" and import (move) them to a $HOME/Pictures/YYYY/MM/DD folder Optionally if the script is given a "directory" as argument(s), all arguments will be considered a target directory instead of $HOME/Pictures

 ## Usage
 Program to process a list of image files piped from find